 - 66″ x 96″ Finished Size

 Pendleton is a name that always brings to mind quality to me.
 This is a very high-quality blanket that will last for many years with proper care.
-Since it can be washed, the care is hassle free.
-The fact that it gets softer makes it even better.
-The sizing of each blanket is generous.
+Since it can be washed, the care is hassle free, the fact that it gets softer after washing makes it even better.
+Finally, the sizing of each blanket is generous.

 - 80% Wool 20% Synthetic